tkhq/docs/docs/api-design/stamps.md

     - `signature`: the signature produced by the API key
     - `scheme`: `SIGNATURE_SCHEME_TK_API_P256`
 4. Base64URL encode the stamp
-5. Add the encoded string to your request as a `X-Stamp` header
+5. Attach the encoded string to your request as a `X-Stamp` header
+6. Submit the stamped request to Turnkey's API

 ### Webauthn
 To create a valid, Webauthn authenticator stamped request follow these steps: